 Python’s audio analysis toolkit is impressive; see machine listening.
 However, its synthesis is mediocre.
 Which is not to say terrible.
 Although I might, later, say that, when I am alone.
-Nonetheles, in a pinch, you can synthesize audio and even, if you struggle, produce real-time audio.
+Nonetheless, in a pinch, one can synthesize audio and even, with a little struggle, produce real-time audio.

 DIY, bareback non-realtime audio

 Tedious, but do-able.
 The best example I know is paulstretch, which creates phase vocoder using raw FFT, reasonably compactly.

 If you want to read MP3, audioread is simple and easy, but it

 breaks in opaque ways when you use it concurrently